-The US Center For Disease Control maintains an updated list of medical advice for those traveling to Italy.
+The US Center For Disease Control maintains an updated list of medical advice for those travelling to Netherlands

 The CDC recommends being up to date with all your regular shots.
 These vaccines include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot

 They also suggest being vaccinated for hepatitis A. There is also some advice about protection for hepatitis B and rabies – but this depends to some degree on where you are heading and what you are doing.